MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 Highly concurrent applications are needed in scenarios with a large user base, where the application simultaneously handles many requests with low latency and high throughput.

-Use cases include large-scale monitoring and alerting dashboards, for example other Microsoft products and services such as [Azure Monitor](https://azure.microsoft.com/en-au/services/monitor/), [Azure Time Series Insights](https://azure.microsoft.com/services/time-series-insights/), and [Playfab](https://playfab.com/).
-These services all use Azure Data Explorer for serving high concurrency workloads.
+Use cases include large-scale monitoring and alerting dashboards, for example Microsoft products and services such as [Azure Monitor](https://azure.microsoft.com/en-au/services/monitor/), [Azure Time Series Insights](https://azure.microsoft.com/services/time-series-insights/), and [Playfab](https://playfab.com/).
+All these services use Azure Data Explorer for serving high concurrency workloads.

-Azure Data Explorer is a fast, fully managed data analytics service for real-time analysis on large volumes of data streaming from applications, websites, IoT devices, and more.
-High concurrency applications in Azure Data Explorer require careful design of the backend architecture of compute resources and database schema, using advanced data partitioning, pre-aggregation and caching features, and optimizing platform configuration.
+Azure Data Explorer is a fast, fully managed big data analytics service for real-time analytics on extremely large volumes of data streaming from applications, websites, IoT devices, and more.
+High concurrency applications require careful design of the backend architecture using advanced data partitioning, pre-aggregation and caching features, and optimizing platform configuration.
 This article discusses how to implement these considerations and features to achieve high concurrency in an optimal, cost-effective way.
 These features can be used alone, or in combination.

 > [!NOTE]
-> The actual number of queries that can run concurrently on a cluster depends on factors such as cluster resources, data volumes, query complexity, and use patterns.
+> The actual number of queries that can run concurrently on a cluster depends on various factors such as cluster resources, data volumes, query complexity, and usage patterns.

 ## Optimize data

 For high concurrency, queries should consume the least possible amount of CPU resources.
-Use table schema design, data partitioning, pre-aggregation, or caching.
+Use optimized table schema design, data partitioning, pre-aggregation, and/or caching to achieve this.

 ### Use table schema design best practices